molefrog/fpjs-login-demo/README.md

 👉 **[Commit](https://github.com/molefrog/fpjs-login-demo/commit/3548c72f84394fb98241c81095f79a2647916415)**

-Identifying visitors could be tricky as most of the bots are already aware of standard methods such as cookies, or IP-based identification.
+Identifying visitors could be tricky as most bots are already aware of standard methods such as cookies or IP-based identification.
 That's exactly the problem FingerprintJS solves!
-It is an [open-source library](https://github.com/fingerprintjs/fingerprintjs/) for bullet-proof device identification and it also has a Pro version with more advanced features such as persistent visitor IDs or backend-based fingerprinting.
+It is an [open-source library](https://github.com/fingerprintjs/fingerprintjs/) for bullet-proof device identification and it has a Pro version with more advanced features such as persistent visitor IDs or backend-based fingerprinting.

-In this demo, we're going to use an [official React library](https://github.com/fingerprintjs/fingerprintjs-pro-react) can be integrated in just few minutes.
+In this demo, we're going to use an [official React library](https://github.com/fingerprintjs/fingerprintjs-pro-react) that can be integrated in just few minutes.

 First of all, we will need to wrap our app in `FpjsProvider` to allow underlying components to use the library: